 In fact, in some areas, it’s possible to find wild daisy fleabane and propagate it for growth in a container or garden.

 Erigeron does not need transplanting, as they’re annuals.

 However, if starting seeds in a starter tray, transplant them to their permanent homes after the last threat of frost.

 Young plants may need stakes to avoid flopping over.

-If the stems can’t stand upright on their own, press thin stakes into the ground and carefully secure the stems with soft twine.
+If the stems can’t stand upright, press thin stakes into the ground and carefully secure them with soft twine.

 To extend the flowering period, remove spent blossoms.